Neuromodulators likeDysport® and dermal fillers like Restylane® and Perlane® are wildly popular worldwide.

 According to most research of cosmetic trends worldwide, both of these two entirely different treatments are annually the most commonly performed, everywhere.

-In my opinion, the reason people, including my dermal filler and BOTOX patients in Coeur d’Alene, like these treatments is their immediate, reliable and reproducible results.
+In my opinion, the reason people, including my dermal filler and Dysport patients in Coeur d’Alene, like these treatments is their immediate, reliable and reproducible results.
 This is why we like to use these tools so much in our practice, and our patients love the results.

 As a cosmetic surgeon it is most gratifying to be able to perform a liquid facelift procedure in under an hour that reveals immediate, look-in-the-mirror, “holy cow”, “WOW!” results for our patients.

 The challenge for patients is to find a safe, reliable, cost effective and ethical place to perform this popular treatment.
 As with any cosmetic procedure, it is important to feel comfortable with not only the practice and office staff caring for you, but also the person performing your injections.